Navigation

 SAFETY

-1. Any person, unit or chapter sponsoring any event where WWII H.R.S., Inc. people are participating and/or the WWII H.R.S., Inc. name is used, MUST have a safety officer on site to oversee all aspects of safety.
-This safety officer must be registered with the chairperson of the Safety Committee at least thirty days prior to the event.
-Safety Officers may be registered on a permanent basis each year.
+1. All sanctioned SOCIETY events MUST have a designated safety manager on site to oversee all aspects of safety and must be declared to the Safety and Authenticity Committee at least thirty days prior to the event.
+Safety managers may be declared on a permanent basis each year.

-4. Unit CO's must be at least twenty-one (21) years old, and agree to be responsible for the education of all unit members about the WWII H.R.S., Inc.'s safety rules and the safe conduct of his unit members.
-Free-lancing or participating without unit affiliation is grounds for dismissal from an event.
+4. All Unit Commanders and Co-Commanders must be at least twenty-one (21) years old, and agree to be responsible for the safety education and training of all unit members, as well as being responsible for the safe conduct of all unit members at any function or event that the unit participates as a SOCIETY chartered unit.

 5. Absolutely no ignitable devices are to be thrown or fired at any vehicle.
 Nothing (NO MATTER WHAT IT IS) will be thrown or fired at the driver, nothing is to be thrown at or near a horse.
 Weapons are not to be fired at wildlife.